eaceto/flutter_local_authentication/README.md

 # Local Authentication

-A flutter plugin that allows access to Local Authentication on iOS, macOS, Linux and Android.
+A flutter plugin that allows access to Local Authentication / Biometrics on iOS, macOS, Linux and Android.